Bruno Fernando: Real Madrid (2025)

 On January 24, 2025, Fernando signed with Real Madrid of the Spanish Liga ACB and the EuroLeague.

+Partizan (2025–2026)

+On October 26, 2025, Fernando signed with Partizan Mozzart Bet of the Serbian League (KLS), ABA League, and the EuroLeague.

+Anadolu Efes (2026–present)

+On July 10, 2026, Fernando signed with Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL).

 National team career

 Participating in the 2014 FIBA Under-17 World Championship in Dubai, he averaged 9.1 points, 10.6 rebounds and 2.7 blocks per contest for the Angolan national team.
 In 2016, Bruno Fernando made his debut with Angola's men's national team and participated in the FIBA Olympic Qualifying Tournament in Belgrade.
 Averaging 18.3 points, 6.6 boards, 2.1 assists and 1.6 blocks per game, he led Angola to gold at the 2016 FIBA Africa Under-18 Championship, while receiving Afrobasket.com All-African Championships U18 Best Player honors.

 He later also joined the Angola senior team for the 2018 Olympic Qualifiers.
 He did not play for his country for four years, until returning in August 2022 for Angola's World Cup qualifiers.

 Fernando played at FIBA AfroBasket 2025 and helped Angola win its record-extending twelfth gold medal, and was named to the All-Tournament Team in the process.